Abdullah8888/NewsApp/README.md

 A simple app that displays the list of top headlines and when the user clicks on a news story, it shows the news article in a Webview

 ## Dependencies
-The project used both SPM and Cocoapods, it used SPM to install Firebase and it installed the pods below via Cocoapods.
+The project used SPM to install the follwowing dependencies:-
 - RxSwift
 - Alamofire
 - SDWebImage

 ## Architecture
-Pokedex is used MVVM, Navigator pattern, Repository pattern and clean architecture.
+The project used MVVM, Navigator pattern and Repository pattern.